Stylistic Evolution and LLM Neutrality in Singlish Language: Discussion

-Complementing the SHAP and encoder-derived analyses, key LIWC features provided interpretable grounding for diachronic trends (Figure \ref{fig:liwc_top_features}).
-Increases in \textit{Clout}, \textit{Analytic}, and \textit{WPS}, alongside declines in \textit{Authentic} and first-person pronoun usage, indicate a shift toward more structured, depersonalized, and audience-oriented language.
-At the same time, stability in social process categories suggests that Singlish continues to function as a medium for interpersonal engagement.
+Complementing the SHAP and encoder-derived analyses, key LIWC features provide interpretable grounding for these diachronic trends (see Figure \ref{fig:liwc_top_features}).
+Notable increases in \textit{Clout}, \textit{Analytic}, and words per sentence (\textit{WPS}), alongside declines in \textit{Authentic} markers and first-person pronouns, signal a structural shift toward more formalized, depersonalized, and audience-oriented discourse.
+Conversely, stability in social process categories indicates that Singlish preserves its primary sociolinguistic function as a medium for interpersonal engagement.

-These patterns are consistent with selective formalization and partial decreolization described by \citet{Sato_1994}.
-Earlier messages exhibit more basilectal constructions (e.g., ``Can one la'' from CoSEM 2012), while later texts increasingly adopt acrolectal or Standard English-aligned structures without fully relinquishing Singlish identity markers (e.g., ``u can do it one'' from CoSEM 2020).
+These empirical patterns align with the processes of selective formalization and partial decreolization along the post-creole continuum \citep{Sato_1994}.
+Early corpus iterations exhibit highly compressed, Basilectal constructions (e.g., \textit{``Can one la''} from CoSEM 2012), whereas later texts adopt Acrolectal, Standard English-aligned syntactic frameworks without abandoning distinct sociolectal identity markers (e.g., \textit{``u can do it one''} from CoSEM 2020).
+This transition from structural shortcuts to analytical complexity proves that Singlish is a moving target.
+This analysis tests whether language models can track real-world language shifts or if they are simply generating historical snapshots.

-Our findings align with prior observations that local markers are less prevalent in borderless digital spaces \citep{Singaporean_internet_chit_chat}, reinforcing the view that Singlish is adapting toward broader intelligibility while retaining core sociolectal features.

-\textbf{LLMs and the Persistence of Sociolectal Norms.} The limited authenticity of LLM-generated Singlish underscores the subtlety and context-dependence of sociolectal features, which remain difficult to reproduce algorithmically.
-Differences in model behavior under fine-tuning and prompting suggest that architectural and representational factors influence sensitivity to temporal and stylistic cues, consistent with ~\citep{alizadeh2025open}.
-Some linguistic markers (i.e., text length, pronoun usage, particle presence) emerge as robust indicators of community norms, since temporal signals remain detectable even after fine-tuning.

-These findings highlight that diachronic changes in Singlish are gradual and multi-dimensional.
-While generative models partially capture these patterns, they do not fully reflect the sociolectal subtleties, indicating that computational outputs provide only a partial lens on language evolution.
-This gap aligns with findings in multilingual moderation, where high-quality, culturally relevant data is more valuable than large volumes of generic data \citep{lionguard2}.

-From an explainability perspective, the persistence of interpretable temporal markers (e.g. length and pronoun usage) highlights the value of feature-based analyses for diagnosing what neural models encode.
-Computational models thus serve as effective instruments for measuring stylistic change, but not for fully reproducing its sociolectal nuance.